Array (data type)

 In computer science, array is a data type that represents a collection of elements (values or variables), each selected by one or more indices (identifying keys) that can be computed at run time during program execution.
 Such a collection is usually called an array variable or array value.
 By analogy with the mathematical concepts vector and matrix, array types with one and two indices are often called vector type and matrix type, respectively.
-More generally, a multidimensional array type can be called a tensor type, by analogy with the physical concept, tensor.
+More generally, a multidimensional array type can be called a tensor type, by analogy with the mathematical concept, tensor.